dev-au/PhoneStoreAIBot/README.md

 # PhoneStoreAIBot

 AI-powered Telegram sales assistant for **TechPhone Store** — a phone retailer in Uzbekistan.
-The bot (named **Bekhruz**) helps customers search inventory, compare phones, and tracks their interests across sessions.
+The bot helps customers search inventory, compare phones, and tracks their interests across sessions.
 Replies in Uzbek, Russian, or English depending on the user.

 ## Stack